VertebrateResequencing/wr/.docs/nextflowdsl/spec.md

 container wrapping, and output publishing.
 A `cmd/nextflow.go` file adds `wr nextflow run` and `wr nextflow status` sub-commands.

-DSL 2 only; DSL 1 deferred to a later phase.
+DSL 2 only (DSL 1 was removed from Nextflow in v22.12).
 No intermediate files on disk.
 No separate state store -- crash recovery relies entirely on wr's existing job persistence.
 Dynamic workflows use wr's live dependency feature plus `--follow` polling to add jobs incrementally as upstream